- Chemotherapy, or chemo, is a type of cancer treatment

 Chemotherapy is a drug treatment.

 The drugs are given in cycles.
-There’ll be a set time where you have the drug treatment and then a set period where you don’t, before the process is repeated.
+There’ll be a set time where you have the drug treatment and then a set time where you don’t, before the process is repeated.

 The time in between drug treatments helps your body to recover from the effects of the chemotherapy, but is short enough to make sure the cancer cells don’t start to grow again.